jrdhowell/key_challenge/README.md

 # Code Challenge: Distributing Keys

-Create a function, solution(num_buns, num_required), that takes two integers as arguments and returns a matrix (array of lists) reprensenting distribution of keys to the number of volunteer (num_buns) to unlock a number of locks (num_required).
+Create a function, solution(num_buns, num_required), that takes two integers as arguments and returns a matrix (array of lists) representing distribution of keys to the number of volunteer (num_buns) to unlock a number of locks (num_required).

 Distribution of the keys: Argument num_buns is the total number of volunteers able to hold the keys and